ASSISTANCE LEAGUE OF KANSAS CITY

 Direct beneficiaries per year: During 2013-2014, over 15,500 children and adults were served by our diverse community-based philanthropic programs.

-Geographic areas served: the Greater Kansas City community
+Geographic areas served: the Kansas City area

 Programs: Operation School Bell, Operation Child In Need, Assault Survivor Kits, Birthday/Celebration Bags, I'm In Charge, Operation Hug, Senior Outreach Service and Best Foot Forward.

 Promote This Nonprofit